 ICI provides state-of-the-art light microscopy tools including confocal and live cell imaging, multi-photon animal and tissue imaging, widefield & deconvolution, super resolution, and image analysis.
 We provide consultations, expert training, and support for all our systems.

 Merged from the former Integrated Microscopy and Microanalysis Facility and School of Medicine Electron Microscopy Core, the Robert P. Apkarian Integrated Electron Microscopy Core is a university wide research resource core located in Cherry L. Emerson Hall on the Emory campus.
 The IEMC's operation is monitored by a User Advisory Committee and the University Core Facility Oversight Committee.

 The Rodent Behavioral Core provides planning, execution, and analysis of behavioral experiments examining activity, arousal, coordinated movement, learning and memory, anxiety, depression, seizure susceptibility, reward/reinforcement, and aggression in mice and rats.
 Additional tests can potentially be developed on a case-by-case basis.
 The Behavioral Core also offers several rodent surgical services and assistance in IACUC protocol preparation.
 Directed by Jason Schroeder, Ph.D. and David Weinshenker, Ph.D., the Core is located in the vivarium of the Whitehead Biomedical Research Building.

-The Transgenic Mouse and Gene Targeting Core Facility (TMF) is a shared resource of the Emory University School of Medicine (SOM).
-It was originally established in 1998.
-The core acts to provide both state of the art equipment and expertise for the generation and characterization of genetically altered mouse models.
+The Mouse Transgenic and Gene Targeting Core is supported by the Emory University School of Medicine and is one of the Emory Integrated Core Facilities (EICF).
+We provide state of the art equipment and expertise for generating and characterizing genetically altered mouse models.